threefoldtecharchive/jumpscaleX_threebot/ThreeBotPackages/threebot/ffbrowser/readme.md

 We will rely on the Jimber tech
 What kind of info do we need on a ff browser ?.

+### Demo

 For demo purposes we can use the existing service https://browser.threefold.io/

 - description
 - link https://browser.threefold.io/

 We can probably rely on static html where we call the browser service from threebot location, connect to remote websockets.

+### Real life

+We probably need to run browsers in a central service (like FFconnect MTU's) and get the url from the correct MTU once the user browses to it.

 ## Threebot Actors and Models